solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 This is also where you would be able to add additional [token extensions](https://solana.com/developers/guides/token-extensions/getting-started) to your token to have extra functionality.
-Things like transfer fees for example.You will not be able to add more extensions to your token mint after you created it.
+Things like transfer fees for example.
+You will not be able to add more extensions to your token mint after you created it.

 ## Create and upload meta data